cbail/textnets/README.md

 ![](https://raw.github.com/cbail/textnets/master/figures/bothmodes.png)

-So again, the textnets package creates two-mode networks.
-Specifically, one node set in textnets is always comprised of the words found in the documents the user is trying to analyze, while the other node set can be the documents themselves, or some meta data about those documents, such as the authors, publishers, dates, etc.
+When you're using textnets, one node set is always comprised of the words found in the documents being analyzed; the other node set can be the documents themselves, or some meta data about those documents, such as the authors, publishers, dates, etc.
 </div>

 ### Data format

 At present, the textnets package requires text to be inside a dataframe, where each row represents a document.
-The text of each document is contained in a column, with other columns including document meta data.
+The text of each document is contained in a column, with other columns including meta data.
 To get a better sense of this, let's take a look at some sample data provided by the sotu package in R. We will be using this data throughout the remainder of the tutorial.

 ```r
 install.packages("sotu")